cecat/MyHASS/index.md

 with HASS.
 Doing so in the simplest fashion (without ditching their hubs) won't affect other things you already might do such as through your Amazon/Apple/Google assistants, IFTTT, or the associated smartphone apps.
-But to get the best value from HASS you'll want to get rid of the hubs and have them talk directly to HASS (depending on the system, this may be a simple reset or may require new firmware, see my systems description below).
+But to get the best value from HASS you'll want to get rid of the hubs (where possible) and have them talk directly to HASS (depending on the system, this may be a simple reset or may require new firmware, see my systems description below).
 You can check out [what "integrations" are available](https://www.home-assistant.io/integrations/)